XYOracleNetwork-v1/tool-dapploy-nodejs/README.md

   -i, --init                                    Add default config file to current directory -h, --help                                    output usage information

-Commands:
+  $> dapploy init -h

-  init [options] [dir]                          Configure a new truffle project from scratch dapper [options]                              View your smart contracts using dapper
+Usage: init [options] [dir]

+Configure a new truffle project from scratch

+Options:

+  -g, --configOnly                  Create dapploy config file in current directory -s, --specifyContract [contract]  Which type of project to create.
+Supporting: [ERC20, ERC721] (default: ERC20) -h, --help                        output usage information
 ```

-4. Add dapploy alias to run from any project in your bash_profile:
+4. If you did not add dapploy globally with '-g', Add dapploy alias to run from any project in your bash_profile:

 ```
 echo "alias dapploy=\"/<path_to_project>/tool-dapploy-nodejs/dapploy\""| cat >> .bash_profile
 ```